opensearch-project/project-website/_posts/2025-02-04-introduce-bitmap-filtering-feature.md

 - Digital content platforms filtering large document collections based on user entitlements.
 - E-commerce platforms matching product IDs against customer libraries.

 To determine whether bitmap filtering or standard `terms` queries best suit your needs, see [Performance benchmarks](#performance-benchmarks).
-If you're using bitmap filtering in large-scale applications, we welcome your feedback to help shape future improvements.
+If you're using bitmap filtering in large-scale applications, we welcome your feedback on the [OpenSearch forum](https://forum.opensearch.org/) to help shape future improvements.